planttheidea/printscout/README.md

 * Chrome
 * Firefox
 * Opera
-* IE11
+* IE9+
 * Edge
 * Safari

-That said, because internally `PrintScout` leverages the `onbeforeprint` and `onafterprint` functions that are available in IE5.5+, browser support should extend all the way back to IE9 without issue (and even further back if you shim `addEventListener`, `removeEventListener`, and `dispatchEvent`).
+That said, because internally `PrintScout` leverages the `onbeforeprint` and `onafterprint` functions that are available in IE5.5+, browser support should extend all the way back to IE6 if you shim `addEventListener`, `removeEventListener`, and `dispatchEvent`.